ceshine/ceshine-hugo/content/post/2026/20260411-ppo-grpo-gspo/index.md

 This creates three problems:

 1. **Misapplied importance sampling**: As the reward and advantages are sequence-level, performing token-based importance sampling creates a misalignment between the policy and the reward.
-Note that even if we remove the clipping mechanism, the importance sampling in GRPO is not equivalent to sequence-lvel sampling, as it uses summation instead product on the weightd advantages.
+Note that even if we remove the clipping mechanism, the importance sampling in GRPO is not equivalent to sequence-level sampling, as it uses summation instead of product on the weighted advantages.
 2. **Variance accumulation.** Token-level ratios vary independently across positions.
 Over long sequences, these fluctuations compound, injecting high-variance noise into the training gradient.
-The clipping mechanism (designed to stabilise updates) actually *exacerbates* this because different tokens within the same response get clipped at different positions, creating inconsistent gradient signals.
+The clipping mechanism (designed to stabilize updates) actually *exacerbates* this because different tokens within the same response get clipped at different positions, creating inconsistent gradient signals.
 3. **MoE instability.** In MoE models, ~10% of expert activations change after each gradient update.
 This causes individual token likelihoods to fluctuate drastically between $\pi\_\theta$ and $\pi\_{\theta\_\text{old}}$, even when the overall sequence likelihood is stable.
 GRPO's token-level ratios amplify this volatility, often leading to training collapse without a workaround called **Routing Replay** (caching and replaying expert assignments from $\pi\_{\theta\_\text{old}}$ — costly in memory and communication).

 ### The GSPO Fix: Sequence-Level Everything